 The very first well documented use of a diamond engagement ring was in 1477 by the Archduke Maximilian of Austria in an imperial court of Vienna.
 It was to signify his betrothal to Mary of Burgundy.
 It was from this day that purchase of the diamond ring started to influence the higher social class.

 In 1866, the very first diamonds were found however it was not until 1867 were they actually identified as diamonds.
-It became highly sort after shortly after and by 1872 one million carats were being mined yearly.
-When diamonds became popular and productions increased, more and more people not from high society joined the movement.
-The diamond engagement rings in this period and for many years after were only worn by aristocrats and high society.
-The less privileged wore simple and more traditional engagement bands.
+It became highly sought after shortly after and by 1872 one million carats were being mined yearly.
+When diamonds became popular and productions increased, more and more people that aren’t from high society joined the movement.
+The diamond engagement rings in this period and for many years after were only worn by aristocrats and high society and the less privileged wore simple and more traditional engagement bands.

 After World War I, the popularity of the engagement ring was declining throughout the United States, and even more after the beginning of the Great Depression.
 During the 1938 the diamond cartel ‘De Beers’ started a new marketing campaign that started the engagement rings movement again.
 It was during the Great Depression that the value of diamonds collapsed and everyone saw engagement rings going out of style especially with the younger generation.